 Life Annuity Options

-The TSP, through its annuity provider, offers the following types of annuity
+The TSP, through its annuity provider, offers the following types of annuity options:

 - single life annuity -- with level or increasing payments

 - joint life annuity with your spouse -- with level or increasing payments

 - joint life annuity with someone other than your spouse -- with level payments